Good Day Folks,

 - Remove from heat and serve immediately.

-This was a very tasty meal, we had it with a leaf lettuce salad and light pinot grigio wine, and of course a beautiful sunset.
+This was a very tasty meal, we had it with a leaf lettuce salad and of course a beautiful sunset.

 You can do variations on this using chicken or beef in place of the shrimp if you like.
 You will just have to adjust your cook times for the denser meats.
 You can also use different vegetables, just keep in mind that the more dense vegetables will need longer cook time or will need to be sliced thinner.